hwixley/WYX-CLI/README.md

-# WIX CLI
+# WIX CLI: automate your development workflow in the terminal

-## Automate your development workflow with this CLI (supports bash and zsh)
+v0.0.0.0

+Supports bash and zsh

+#